 - Ability to work independently and to meet deadlines.

 - Excellent analytical and presentation skills, as well as attention to detail.

 - R2P will offer the successful applicant a contract till 31 August 2022 in line with Ukrainian legislation, renewable dependent on funding and performance;

 - Playing a part in Disaster Risk Reduction processes in Ukraine;

 - Opportunity to work with one of the strongest Ukrainian human rights and humanitarian NGOs;

 Application processApplication process

-Send a resume to firstname.lastname@example.org with the title ‘Analytical Assistant’.
-Responses will be sent only to those individuals who were selected for the interview.
+Send a cover letter and resume to firstname.lastname@example.org with the title ‘Legal Analyst’.
+Responses will be sent only to those individuals who were selected for interview.
 No phone calls, please.